 To activate a pidget, simply place the pen inside of the pidget's icon and press down.
 Generally, there is no need to move the pen or write anything, the pen can detect the pattern.
 When the pen successfully reads a pidget, it vibrates twice in quick succession.

 There are two types of pidgets - those that change the digital ink settings and those that change the pen settings.
-At the moment, only digital ink pidgets are available but future versions of PlanetPress Suite will offer pen settings pidgets.

 Available pidgets are: